tupol/spark-catalyst-study/docs/catalyst-transport.md

 ## Introduction

 The main approach used so far was using the [Predictive Model Markup Language (PMML)](http://dmg.org/pmml/v4-3/GeneralStructure.html) standard from the [Data Mining Group (DMG)](http://dmg.org/) to communicate machine learning models.
+PMML statically describes machine learning model and not the computation logic.
 The PMML standard showed quickly it's limitations and [Portable Format for Analytics (PFA)](http://dmg.org/pfa/) emerged as better standard standard to express computation rather than the model itself.

 There are three main problems with using the PMML/PFA standards: